jvazquezgalvezlp/Golf_stats/README.md

 # Purpose of project

-I want to get top 25 pro golfers in each separate type of shot withing the game (Driving, approaching, chipping and putting) for years 2017 and 2018, make a new column that will rank them, and compare that ranking to next year´s lowest scoring averages, that will be obtained from the pgatour/stats web.
+I want to get the top pro golfers in each separate type of shot withing the game (Driving, approaching, chipping and putting) for years 2017 and 2018, and make a new predictive column that will rank them.
+This new column will try to guess next year´s top golfers by lowest scoring average, which I will compare whith the real positional ranking of the following year in order to compare if I was able to guess the top 20 golfers for betting puposes.
+The real ranking will be obtained from the PGATour website, because my dataset does not have any data that has to do whith the 2019 golf season.